SoarinSkySagar/The-Velvet-Ace/README.md

 ## 👥 Contributors

 A huge shoutout to all the amazing contributors who made this project possible! 💖
-[List contributors here or link to the contributors page]

 ---

 ## 📖 Resources

 📚 **Essential docs & guides**
-- [📖 Internal README](./README.md) – Detailed project setup & instructions
+- [📖 Internal README](https://github.com/Prometheus-A/The-Velvet-Ace/blob/main/poker-texas-hold-em/GameREADME.md) – Detailed project setup & instructions
 - [🤝 Contributing Guidelines](./CONTRIBUTING.md) – How to contribute to the project

 ---